thensrud/tv-series_fullstack-web/README.md

 #### Frontend:
 * Navigate to \tv-series_fullstack-web\tvseries in any command line interface
 * Type "npm i" while inside the path mentioned above to execute installation of required npm packages
-* Type "npm start" after the installation is finished
+* Type "npm start" after the installation is finished to initialize the frontend

 ### Default ports:
 - The backend runs on port 5001